Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Results

 \subsubsection{SWE-Bench C\# Results}

 In contrast to the Python benchmark results, mutation of our internal C\# benchmark yields a much smaller performance impact, as seen in Table~\ref{tab:consolidated_results}.
 The smaller absolute performance drops (2-5\% versus 13-16\% in SWE-Bench Verified) in agent-model performances could be for a number of reasons.
-One possible reason would be that these LLMs are more adept at writing python than C\#.
-This would make sense as Python repos are more abundant than C\#, so there is more training data available for these models.
+One possible reason could be that LLMs or the agent are overfitting to popular benchmarks like SWE-Bench Verified.
+Another could be that the agent's performance on C\# isn't very high to begin with.
+This could be because LLMs are simply more adept at writing python than C\#.
+This would make sense as Python repos are more abundant than C\#~\cite{gitcharts}, so there is more training data available for these models.
 Not just model, agents could also be overfitted to Python development, since they were built with Python benchmarks like SWE-Bench in mind.
-Another reason could be LLMs or the agent overfitting to popular benchmarks like the ones in SWE-Bench Verified specifically.